omg-someone-actually/unholy-python/README.md

-# unholy-python
-I swear it's python!
+# I do not regret anything!